Landlord Retaliation Eviction UK Tenant Rights

 Retaliatory eviction happens when a landlord tries to remove a tenant specifically because that tenant exercised a legal right, reported a disrepair issue, or complained about unsafe conditions.
 Before May 2026, landlords could use a Section 21 notice to evict without giving any reason, which made retaliation easy to disguise.
 The Renters' Rights Act 2025, which came into force on 1 May 2026, abolished Section 21 entirely.
 That changes the picture for tenants facing retaliatory action.

 The stakes are real.
-Between July 2024 and June 2025, there were around 11,400 no-fault bailiff evictions in England, an 8% increase on the previous year (Shelter England, 2025).
+Between July 2024 and June 2025, Ministry of Justice figures record around 11,400 no-fault bailiff evictions in England, an 8% increase on the previous year.
 Some of those will have been retaliatory.
 Knowing what protection you now have, and how to use it, is the difference between staying in your home and losing it.

 A retaliatory eviction is not simply an eviction you disagree with.
 There has to be a causal link between something you did, specifically exercising a legal right, and the landlord's decision to seek possession.

 The clearest examples: you report a mould problem to your landlord in writing, and they issue an eviction notice within days.
 You contact the council's environmental health team about a gas leak, and your landlord responds with a possession claim.
-You withhold rent because the heating has been broken for three months, and suddenly you receive a formal notice to quit.
+You ask in writing, for the third time, for the heating to be fixed, and suddenly you receive a formal possession notice.

 The Deregulation Act 2015 was the first piece of legislation to address this directly.
 Under that Act, if a tenant made a complaint about disrepair and the landlord subsequently served a Section 21 notice, the notice could be declared invalid, particularly if the local council had issued an improvement notice or emergency remediation order.
-That protection remains in force, even though Section 21 itself no longer exists for new tenancies after 1 May 2026.
+That protection now matters only for the transitional tail.
+No Section 21 notice can be served since 1 May 2026, and a notice served before that date can only be taken to court until 31 July 2026 at the latest.

-For tenancies that started after 1 May 2026, landlords can only seek possession using specific grounds under Section 8 of the Housing Act 1988, as amended by the Renters' Rights Act 2025.
+Since 1 May 2026, whether your tenancy is new or was already running, landlords can only seek possession using specific grounds under Section 8 of the Housing Act 1988, as amended by the Renters' Rights Act 2025.
 None of those grounds include 'the tenant complained about the state of the property.'
 If a landlord invents a ground, or stretches a valid ground beyond what the evidence supports, a court can and will dismiss the claim.

-The Renters' Rights Act 2025 also introduced assured periodic tenancies as the default tenure for new private renters (Pinsent Masons, 2026).
-There are no fixed-term arrangements that can be used to end a tenancy at the point of expiry.
-A landlord cannot simply wait for your fixed term to expire and refuse to renew as a de facto method of removal.
+The Renters' Rights Act 2025 also made assured periodic tenancies the default tenure for private renters, converting existing tenancies automatically on 1 May 2026.
+Fixed terms no longer exist, so there is no expiry date that can be used to end a tenancy.
+A landlord cannot wait for a fixed term to run out and refuse to renew as a de facto method of removal.
 The tenancy continues automatically unless a valid possession ground is established and a court order obtained.

-Proving retaliation comes down to three things: sequence, documentation, and proportionality.
+Proving retaliation comes down to sequence, documentation, and proportionality.

 If you contact the council's environmental health team, ask them to confirm any inspection or improvement notice in writing.
-Under the Deregulation Act 2015, a Section 21 notice served after a council improvement notice is automatically invalid for six months (tenant-rights.uk, 2026).
-Even post-abolition, council inspection records are strong evidence of the conditions you were living in and the fact that you escalated properly.
+Under the Deregulation Act 2015, a landlord could not validly serve a Section 21 notice within 6 months of a council improvement notice.
+Now that Section 21 has been abolished, council inspection records are strong evidence of the conditions you were living in and the fact that you escalated properly.

 Proportionality is about whether the ground being used stands up to scrutiny.
 If a landlord claims rent arrears as the possession ground but you have bank statements showing every payment was made on time, that claim will not hold.
 If they claim anti-social behaviour, you are entitled to see the specific evidence.
 Vague or unsubstantiated possession claims, served shortly after a tenant complaint, are exactly what the retaliation framework is designed to catch.